So thanks for being on the podcast. why don’t you kind of tell people a little bit of who you are and,

 Rodell Razor (00:11):

 And, uh, where you, uh, you know, where you live and a little bit about yourself.
-Yeah, no, I appreciate you having me on Zach and, my name Rodell Razor, and I live in the greater Phoenix area and I’ve lived here for just under six years, about five and a half years. and I’m originally from the Seattle area and I grew up in I’m so excited to be on this podcast and talk more about what, uh, what athletes can do after sports, how athletes can leverage themselves, things like that.
+Yeah, no, I appreciate you having me on Zach, my name is Rodell Razor, and I live in the greater Phoenix area and I’ve lived here for just under six years, about five and a half years. and I’m originally from the Seattle area and I grew up in I’m so excited to be on this podcast and talk more about what, uh, what athletes can do after sports, how athletes can leverage themselves, things like that.
 Because I grew up as an athlete, played every sport under the sun, was a pretty good high school football player, uh, ended up going to college footballs on the small guy.
 I’m five seven on a good day, a hundred and in college or in high school was 130 towns. so it wasn’t heavily recruited, but I had a few schools that gave me some opportunities to play football for them.

 Rodell Razor (01:03):

 And so, I ended up playing my career at Eastern Oregon university had a pretty dynamic career.
-There became an all American, as a small defensive back, in returned kicks and punts had a lot of fun doing that. and then after that, I wanted to pursue a little bit more.
+There became an all-American, as a small defensive back, in returned kicks and punts and had a lot of fun doing that. and then after that, I wanted to pursue a little bit more.
 So from a kid who was not really supposed to make his varsity football team, I had a chance to play professionally. and I played arena football for a season.
 I blew out my shoulder and after my shoulder injury, it was 2010 after my shoulder injury, I was like a lot of athletes.
 I was like, okay, well now what, like, I could probably get this thing sewn up.
-I could try to go out there and play again. but for me, I, I realized that, football was probably over, just from having a chance to play at the professional level where I saw guys who were NFL talent.
+I could try to go out there and play again. but for me, I realized that football was probably over, just from having a chance to play at the professional level where I saw guys who were NFL talent.

 Rodell Razor (01:56):